 Having an AED is only half the battle; your team needs the confidence to act.
 An effective program includes regular training on both CPR and AED use.
 A one-time session isn’t enough—skills get rusty, and people forget what to do under pressure.
 Building a culture of preparedness means making training an ongoing priority.
 You can host drills, share informational posters, and ensure everyone knows where the AEDs are located.
 When people feel prepared, they are far more likely to step in and help, turning a moment of panic into a coordinated and effective response.

-Simplify Compliance for Multiple Locations
+Simplify Compliance Across Multiple Locations

 Managing one AED has its challenges, but overseeing devices across multiple buildings or cities adds layers of complexity.
 Tracking different state regulations, inspection schedules, and supply expiration dates for each location can quickly become overwhelming.
 This is where a centralized system becomes essential.
 Managing an AED program is much more than just buying a device and mounting it on a wall.
 A comprehensive approach ensures every device in your portfolio is compliant and ready.
 Using an AED program management service can streamline everything, giving you a single source of truth for your entire program and peace of mind that nothing is falling through the cracks.